Public Swimming Pool and Spa Drowning Prevention Program:

 Services provided by the ODH Public Swimming Pool program:

-- Maintains approved lists of automatic chemical controllers, interior surface colors, and lifeguard, first-aid, & CPR training
+- Listing of ODH approved automatic chemical controllers, interior surface colors, and lifeguard, first-aid, & CPR training

 Get in touch